ksachdeva/face-embeddings-tsne/README.md

 This sample file contains 10 classes only.

-If you are generating the new sample file then make sure that your file is generated in the *embeddings* directory of this project as this is where the javascript (data.js) expects it to be.
+If you are generating the new sample file then make sure that your file is generated in the *visualizer/src/assets* directory of this project as this is where the javascript expects it to be.

 ```bash
 # if you want to get face-embeddings-generator as part of this project